jgaehring/jgaehring.com/src/projects/harvest-calendar/index.md

 However, as I tried to add multiple user inputs that could all change repeatedly over time, I struggled to adapt the original D3 codebase for the purpose.
 I found that the D3 syntax, which is very declarative when working with a relatively static dataset, became less intuitive when trying to compensate for a constantly changing dataset.
 The enter/update/exit pattern especially seemed ill-equipped to deal with deep changes to nested properties, and the addition and deletion of whole nodes at will.
 The order in which each method was called and how its output was assigned became more critical, giving the whole structure a much more imperative feel.

 Eventually I decided to scrap the original codebase and start fresh, using pure [React](https://reactjs.org/) to handle the data and render the SVG.
-To my happy amazement, that rendering was simple enough to replicate; I was able to bang it out in a roughly one evening's work.
+To my surprise, that rendering was incredibly easy to replicate; it only took about one evening's worth of work.
 The SVG markup could be represented as a functional, stateless component, which receives a single prop: an array of objects representing the individual crops, passed down from the main component which handled all the inputs from the form.
 This meant I didn't really lose much of D3's declarative nature.

 To compare some of the original D3: